Q. How can I find articles in the library?

 There are four ways to find articles from the library homepage:

-KNOWN ARTICLE: For an article you already know about use SEARCH ALL from the library homepage(i.e. paste in the title or title words and author's last name)
+KNOWN ARTICLE: For an article you already know about use SEARCH EVERYTHING from the library homepage(i.e. paste in the title or title words and author's last name)

 WITHIN A SPECIFIC JOURNAL: Use the journals tab to search for a specific periodical title (i.e. Harvard Business Review) to locate the journal on the library website.
-Choose the database based on dates available.
+Click on the journal title link then on the database link to access the journal.
 Then browse by date or issue, or search within the title.

 BY SUBJECT: Choose the databases tab and select a database related to the subject you want to search.
 Use the drop-down for our frequently used databases, use the A-Z link if you know which database you want, or use "databases by subject" to find databases that cover your subject.
 Hard to choose?
 Contact a librarian.

 For more details and screenshots see FIND FULL TEXT